Jacquescode/InteriorConsultantChallenge/README.md

 <img src="/Images/screencapture.png">

+First time I use Javascript in my devChallenges.
+Doing the mobile menu has been more tricky than I will thought.
+I also take the time to work with the "em" unit and add&use some Custom Properties.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->